tiwater/embedding-retrieval-plugin/README.md

 Follow these steps to quickly set up and run the ChatGPT Retrieval Plugin:

 1. Install Python 3.10, if not already installed.
-2. Clone the repository: `git clone https://github.com/openai/chatgpt-retrieval-plugin.git`
+2. Clone the repository: `git clone https://github.com/openai/embedding-retrieval-plugin.git`
-3. Navigate to the cloned repository directory: `cd /path/to/chatgpt-retrieval-plugin`
+3. Navigate to the cloned repository directory: `cd /path/to/embedding-retrieval-plugin`
 4. Install poetry: `pip install poetry`
+5. Config to set the environment in current project: `poetry config virtualenvs.in-project true`
-5. Create a new virtual environment with Python 3.10: `poetry env use python3.10`
+6. Create a new virtual environment with Python 3.10: `poetry env use python3.10`
-6. Activate the virtual environment: `poetry shell`
+7. Activate the virtual environment: `poetry shell`
-7. Install app dependencies: `poetry install`
+8. Install app dependencies: `poetry install`
-8. Set the required environment variables:
+9. Set the required environment variables:

    ```
    export DATASTORE=<your_datastore>